My latest creation is a reversible fitted jacket with an architectural theme.

 Lily Brook was the first big lighting project for our house.
-We spend a lot of time in the kitchen and we wanted the lighting to be functional and fun.
+We spend a lot of time in the kitchen and want the lighting to be functional and fun.

-The dining room light has a curved maple spine that connects ribs of maple holding LED strips.
-Stainless steel hardware suspends the fixture over the table.
-We collaborated with Fritz Muegenburg of Berkeley Mills to work through the details
+A curved maple spine connects ribs of maple holding LED strips.
+We collaborated with Fritz Muegenburg of Berkeley Mills to work through all the details.

 Our house was built around an oak tree.
-The tree was the loveliest part of the front porch, which was otherwise quite dark.
+It was the loveliest part of the front porch, which was otherwise quite dark.
 When it died and had to be removed, we reworked the front porch to include trees of light.

 Our house is not visible from the street and can be a little hard to find.
 We added illuminated house numbers to help.